frederic-perez/Cardiac-electrophysiology/glossary.md

 __cardioversion__ _n_
 __catheter__ _n_ [[Wikipedia]](https://en.wikipedia.org/wiki/Catheter)
 __catheter ablation__ _n_ [[Wikipedia]](https://en.wikipedia.org/wiki/Catheter_ablation)
+__coronary sinus__ _n_ The dilated terminal portion of the great cardiac vein, receiving blood from other veins draining the heart muscle and emptying into the right atrium.
 __ectopy__ _n_ The origination of cardiac electrical impulses in myocardium outside of the sinoatrial node. _Syn_ ectopia
 __electrophysiology__ _n_ [[Wikipedia]](https://en.wikipedia.org/wiki/Electrophysiology) The branch of medical science concerned with the electrical activity associated with bodily processes.
 __implantable cardioverter -defibrillator__ _n_ (ICD) [[Wikipedia]](https://en.wikipedia.org/wiki/Implantable_cardioverter-defibrillator)
 __pacemaker__ _n_ __a__ A part of the body, such as the mass of muscle fibers of the sinoatrial node, that sets the pace or rhythm of physiological activity. __b__ Any of several usually miniaturized and surgically implanted electronic devices used to stimulate or regulate contractions of the heart muscle.
 __septum__ _n_ A thin wall or membrane that separates two parts, structures, or individual organisms.
 The chambers of the heart are separated by septa.
 __sinoatrial node__ _n_ [[Wikipedia]](https://en.wikipedia.org/wiki/Sinoatrial_node) A small mass of specialized cardiac muscle fibers located in the posterior wall of the right atrium of the heart that acts as a pacemaker by generating at regular intervals the electric impulses of the heartbeat. _Syn_ SA node, sinoauricular node, sinus node, cardiac pacemaker, pacemaker
+__sinus__ _n_ A recess, cavity, or channel, such as one in bone or a dilated channel for venous blood.
 __substrate__ _n_
 __tachycardia__ _n_ A rapid heart rate, especially one above 100 beats per minute in an adult.
 Compare _bradycardia_
 __transseptal__ _adj_ Extending or performed through or across a septum.